 To provide a future where every individual becomes a lifelong environmental steward who will play a positive role in building and maintaining environmentally, agriculturally enhanced communities that are resilient and thriving.

 The students will

-•Choose a project that reflects a local environmental need and strive to implement that project within a selected time period (example: Three to six months) so that need is impacted positively.
-Student projects will help to solve a problem in their own communities dealing with the environment (paper drives, trash pic-ups, water conservation projects, land conservation projects, agricultural projects etc.), •Integrate academic enrichment components and/or activities within their projects (With the help of Alamo RCD and other Sponsors) in Science, Math, Art, Environmental Science, Agriculture, and Technology, as they also practice leadership, public speaking and presentation skills and social responsibility. •Report and communicate their project through with Alamo RCD via email.
-Student should be able to submit photos, videos etc. to demonstrate their success as they also use email communication to share and communicate project needs, successes and means of implementations •Acquire a main Sponsor, Volunteers and Matching Funding from their local communities to help implement and fund their project (in monetary donations or in-kind goods to a minimum of $200 in value) in the name of Alamo RCD Area Inc. Alamo RCD provides a minimum of $200 in product support for their project. •Have adult supervisors at a ratio of at least one for every five youth involved. •Become a member of Alamo RCD Youth4-Earth FIRST with an annual membership fee (whole families can join also) and encourage others to do the same. •Complete an Alamo RCD "project proposal" that provides information on the proposed project, mission, objectives, activities, budget, impact etc. (ie a mini grant proposal) to receive Alamo RCDs support and provide intermittent progress reports online (via email) of project progress.
-The student must also complete a final project report on impact and success of their project. •Attend an Awards Ceremony (like our current Harvest Celebrations) for recognition on their successful project.
+•Choose a project that reflects a local need and strive to implement that project within a selected time period (example: Three to six months) so that need is impacted positively.
+Student projects will help to solve a problem in their own communities dealing with our mission (paper drives, trash pic-ups, water conservation projects, land conservation projects, agricultural projects etc.), •Integrate academic enrichment components and/or activities within their projects (With the help of Alamo RCD and other Sponsors) in Science, Math, Art, Environmental Science, Agriculture, and Technology, as they also practice leadership, public speaking and presentation skills and social responsibility. •Report and communicate their project with Alamo RCD, their mentors and sponsors via email.
+Student should be able to submit photos, videos etc. to demonstrate their success as they also use email communication to share and communicate project needs, successes and means of implementations •Acquire a main Sponsor, Volunteers and Matching Funding from their local communities to help implement and fund their project (in monetary donations or in-kind goods to a minimum of $200 in value) in the name of Alamo RCD Area Inc. (Alamo RCD provides a minimum of $200 in product support for their project.) •Have adult supervisors at a ratio of at least one for every five youth involved. •Become a member of Alamo RCD Youth 4 - Earth FIRST with an annual membership fee (whole families can join also) and encourage others to do the same. •Complete an Alamo RCD "project proposal" that provides information on the proposed project, mission, objectives, activities, budget, impact etc. (ie a mini grant proposal) to receive Alamo RCDs support and provide intermittent progress reports online (via email) of project progress.
+The student must also complete a final project report on impact and success of their project and attend an Awards Ceremony (like our current Harvest Celebrations) for recognition on their successful project.

 Youth 4 - Earth FIRST